Pittsburgh vs. Duke NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Pittsburgh has combined with its opponents to put up more than 64.5 points in five of eight games this season.
+- Pittsburgh's games this season have gone over 64 points five of eight times.

-- Duke and its opponents have combined to score more than 64.5 points in one game this season.
+- Duke's games have gone over 64 points in just one opportunity this season.

-- The combined points per game average of the two teams, 68.4, is 3.9 points more than Saturday's over/under.
+- The combined points per game average of the two teams, 68.4, is 4.4 points above Saturday's over/under.

-- These two squads combine to allow 55.2 points per game, 9.3 fewer than this contest's over/under.
+- This contest's over/under is 8.8 points greater than the 55.2 these two squads combine to allow per game this season.

-- The Panthers and their opponents score an average of 55.6 points per game, 8.9 fewer than Saturday's total.
+- Panthers games have an average total of 55.6 points this season, 8.4 fewer than Saturday's over/under.

-- In 2021, games involving the Blue Devils have averaged a total of 62.3 points, 2.2 fewer than this game's set over/under.

 Pittsburgh Stats and Trends

-- The Panthers have always covered the spread this season when favored by 21 points or more.
+- In Pittsburgh's eight games this year, it has six wins against the spread.

-- Pittsburgh's games this year have hit the over in 75% of its opportunities (six times in eight games with a set point total).
+- Pittsburgh's games this year have eclipsed the over/under six times in eight opportunities (75%).

-- Pittsburgh is 4-2 against the spread and 4-2 overall this season when the team records more than 33.3 points.

-- When Pittsburgh churns out more than 472.5 yards, the team is 3-2 against the spread and 3-2 overall.
+- When Pittsburgh puts up more than 33.3 points, it is 4-2 against the spread and 4-2 overall.

-- The Panthers have eight giveaways this season, while the Blue Devils have 11 takeaways .
+- The Panthers have turned the ball over eight times this season, three fewer than the Blue Devils have forced (11).

 - Find the latest spread and moneyline odds for Pittsburgh at SISportsbook.